 2. Start Early

 Don’t wait until the last minute to hire.
 Since the national unemployment rates are nearing an all-time low, you’ll want to attract seasonal hires before your competitors get to them.
 We advise giving yourself at least two to three months to hire quality employees for your seasonal needs.
-That means if you are thinking about increasing your staff this summer, start the process now!
+That means if you are thinking about increasing your staff this winter, start the process now!

 3. Post an Accurate Job Description